RRZE-Webteam/rrze-cli/README.md

 ## Migration

-This WP-CLI extension simplifies the process of migrating websites from standalone WordPress instances to a Multisite installation (or vice versa).
-It exports everything into a ZIP package, which can then be automatically imported into the desired Multisite installation.
+This WP-CLI extension simplifies the process of migrating websites on a WordPress multisite installation.
+It exports everything to a ZIP package, which can then be automatically imported into the desired multisite installation.

-### Usage
+### Export

 The `rrze-migration export` command exports an entire website into a ZIP package.